-• Primary Program Transportation and Infrastructure
+• Primary Program Utilities and Renewables

 Biography

-Jitendra Roychoudhury is a Fellow II at King Abdullah Petroleum Studies and Research Center (KAPSARC), Riyadh, Saudi Arabia.
-His ongoing research portfolio at KAPSARC covers various economic, energy, and policy developments and the impact of policies on global commodity markets.
-Before joining KAPSARC, Jitendra was the director and chief consultant at HDR|Salva, India, where he worked with clients worldwide.
-Jitendra has a bachelor’s degree in mechanical engineering from the University of Pune, India and a postgraduate diploma in business management from Welingkar’s Institute of Management, India.
+Jitendra Roychoudhury is a Principal Fellow in the Utilities and Renewables program.
+His ongoing research portfolio at KAPSARC covers various global and regional economic, energy, and geopolitical issues, policy developments, and the impact of such policies on international energy markets.
+Before joining KAPSARC, Jitendra was Director and Chief Consultant at HDR Salva, India.
+He has worked extensively as a commodity consultant within India’s energy and infrastructure sectors, advising on developing commodity market entry strategies.
+He has authored and contributed to numerous consulting studies on coal and coal policy in India, Indonesia, and China.
+Jitendra has a bachelor’s degree in Mechanical Engineering from the University of Pune, India, and a Post-Graduate Diploma in Business Management from Welingkar’s Institute of Management, Mumbai.

 Publications